Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.1.md

     - PartyRec/PersonPartyInfo/PersonData/Contact/PostAddr/CountryCode/CountryCodeValueEnumDesc
     - PartyRec/OrgPartyInfo/OrgData/Contact/PostAddr/CountryCode/CountryCodeValueEnumDesc

-- Fixed an issue in the "PostalCode" field where the field "StatProv" was not returned in the response when the postal code was unavailable for the party address<br>
+- We resolved the issue with the "PostalCode" field where the "StatProv" field was not returned in response when the postal code was not available for the party address<br>
-**Impacted fields:**
+**Impacted Fields:**
     - PartyRec/PersonPartyInfo/PersonData/Contact/PostAddr/StateProv
     - PartyRec/OrgPartyInfo/OrgData/Contact/PostAddr/StateProv